SdtElectronics/sun7i-std-dvr/doc/lcd.md

 These lines are added to [src/boot.cmd](https://github.com/SdtElectronics/sun7i-std-dvr/blob/master/src/boot.cmd) in this repository already.

 ### Backlight
+Backlight of some panels consumes significant amount of power.
+Insufficient power supply to board could cause hang during boot with LCD connected.
+It is highly recommend that powering the board with 9V or above power supply via DC connector when a LCD is connected.

 Backlight can be controlled by /sys/class/backlight/backlight/brightness :
 ```
 echo 9 > /sys/class/backlight/backlight/brightness